Balaprabavathi/YouTube-Data-Harvesting-and-Warehousing-/README.md

 Explanation: Streamlit chosen for rapid UI development.

 #### Features
+- User-friendly interface with intuitive controls for seamless navigation.
--	User input for YouTube channel ID.
+- Input field for entering YouTube channel IDs to retrieve relevant data.
--	Display channel details.
+- Integration with the YouTube API for fetching channel and video information.
--	Option to select channels for migration.
+- Option to store collected data in SQL databases (MySQL or PostgreSQL) for structured management.

 #### Connecting to YouTube API
 -	Utilizing Google API client library for Python.